Apple says Spotify wants benefits of a free app without being free

 Apple Inc said on Thursday Spotify wants all the benefits of a free app without being free, as the iPhone maker responded to the audio streaming service provider's complaint with European Union antitrust regulators.

-REUTERS: Apple Inc said on Thursday Spotify wants all the benefits of a free app without being free, as the iPhone maker responded to the audio streaming service provider's complaint with European Union antitrust regulators.
+REUTERS: Apple Inc on Thursday responded to Spotify Technology SA's complaint with EU antitrust regulators, saying the audio streaming service "wants all the benefits of a free app without being free".

-Spotify, which launched a year after the 2007 launch of the iPhone, said on Wednesday Apple unfairly limits rivals to its own Apple Music streaming service.
+Spotify, launched a year after Apple unveiled its first iPhone in 2007, said on Wednesday the company unfairly limits rivals to its own music streaming service.

-In response, Apple said it has "approved and distributed nearly 200 app updates on Spotify's behalf, resulting in over 300 million downloaded copies of the Spotify app."
+In response, Apple said it had approved and distributed nearly 200 app updates on Spotify's behalf, resulting in over 300 million downloaded copies of the Spotify app.

 "The only time we have requested adjustments is when Spotify has tried to sidestep the same rules that every other app follows," Apple said in a statement. https://apple.co/2TDPBPo

-"Spotify is free to build apps for — and compete on — our products and platforms, and we hope they do."
+"Spotify is free to build apps for - and compete on - our products and platforms, and we hope they do," it added.

+The Swedish company has launched a website, outlining different ways in which Apple uses its power to make its platform an "uneven playing field."

+In its reply, Apple has rebutted most of the points made by Spotify on the website, "Time to Play Fair" http://bit.ly/2TDWtvT.